 Svendborg Brakes reserves the right to revise this document without prior notification.
 These documents have been proofread for errors in translation and accuracy.
 Despite this, technical and typographical deviations may occur.
-This document is updated on a regular basis; changes will be published in future printings.
+This document is updated on a regular printings.
 Improvements or changes to the described products or manual can be implemented at any time without preceding notice.